Related Posts: Paddling To Temagami’s Maple Mountain

 Along the way, we would meet our first person since the start of the trip, a cottager who was shutting things down for the winter.
 He shouted over to us – “You guys are pretty brave to be out here today”.
 We thanked him for his choice of words and said we could think of some other less positive ones.
 As the map above shows, we made use of the series of islands in the middle of the lake to break the wind and waves as we made our way back to the north side of Bear and Temagami Islands to our car.

 While the weather had not been the best and it sometimes felt like we were in an episode of Survivor: Temagami, the pics hopefully illustrate that we got to paddle for a few days through a beautiful small stretch of the woodlands of the Canadian Shield.
 The next morning, sitting at the kitchen table in Toronto, we considered the thought – “Maybe we were a bit hasty with our decision to pull out a day early?”
 If nothing else, we have lots of reasons for getting back up there someday soon.

 If you are planning to visit the general area that this post describes, there are a few resources that will help you get a handle of routes, campsites, and the like.

 Temagami: A Wilderness Paradise (2011) by Hap Wilson is the obvious starting point for any Temagami canoe trip.
 Drawing on his decade-plus experience as a park ranger in the Temagami area, Wilson provides detailed maps and descriptions of twenty-seven routes, complete with portages, campsites and other points of interest.
 We made use of “Route #6: Diamond, Wakimika and Obabika Lake Loop” for our trip planning.
 See here for more info on the book.
-If you have a Toronto Library System card, you can access one of the 13 copies it has – click here.
+If you have a Toronto Library System card, you can access one of the 13 copies it has – click here to see.